Chapter 5: Miscellaneous Topics on Function Templates in C++

 'int add(int const&, int const&)'

 However, it cannot instantiate the template function add() as the definition is not available in this file.
-The assumption here by the compiler is that the definition will be available in some other object file later, and the linker will resolve the reference to add() by liking it to its definition.
+The assumption here by the compiler is that the definition will be available in some other object file later, and the linker will resolve the reference to add() by linking it to its definition.
 Now, let us see what is going on with the compilation of the template.cpp file.

 The compiler compiles the template.cpp file as a separate compilation unit.
-Each cpp file, along with all the header files included in it constitutes a separate translation unit.
+Each cpp file, along with all the header files included in it, constitutes a separate translation unit.
 In the template.cpp file, the add() template function has been defined but not called anywhere.
 As a result, the compiler did not instantiate it in this file either.
 So, none of the object files contains the instance of the add() template function for the int data type which the linker is looking for.
 Hence, the linker complains about the following missing definition:

 use_template.cpp:(.text+0x34): undefined reference to `int add<int>(int const&, int const&)'